jettro/semi-website/_documentation/weaviate/current/installation.md

 ## OpenID Authentication

-In the configuration YAML file, you can specify the open ID authentication.
+In the configuration YAML file, you can specify the desired mode of authentication, such as OpenID Connect.

 Currently [Anonymous Access](authentication#anonymous-access) and [OpenID Connect](authentication#openid-connect-oidc) are supported.
 Other Authentication schemes